Disputes Involving Regulated Utilities

-To a degree, we have faced this question before.
-Over the past decade, courts have struggled with the question of whether arbitration should be permitted in competition law, securities law and intellectual property.
-The competition law issue was resolved by the US Supreme Court in the Mitsubishi case.
-Subsequent courts applied the principle to securities and intellectual property.
+We have faced this matter before.
+For years, courts have struggled with the question of whether arbitration should be permitted in competition law, securities law and intellectual property.
+The competition law issue was resolved by the US Supreme Court in Mitsubishi.
+Subsequent courts have applied the principle to securities and intellectual property.

-It would be easy to say that if arbitration is possible in competition law then why not in energy regulation.
-There is, however, an important difference between the two legislative schemes.
+It would be easy to say that if arbitration is possible in competition law, then why not in energy regulation.
+However, there is an important difference between the two legislative schemes.

 Competition law is a law of general application.
-It applies to all companies in the marketplace.
-Competition law was designed to eliminate monopoly power, whether that results from mergers, price-fixing or other practices.
+It applies to all companies in the marketplace, and was designed to eliminate monopoly power, whether that results from mergers, price-fixing or other practices.

 This question is more complicated in energy than in competition law.
 In energy regulation, it is clear that there are certain matters that should not be subject to arbitration.

 US courts and regulators talk about the exclusive or primary jurisdiction of energy regulators.
-In US energy regulation this relates to the concept of the filed-rate doctrine, which we examined earlier in the California Water case.
-The doctrine simply means that if a Commission has approved a rate, then the utility cannot create another rate by private agreement.
+In US energy regulation, this relates to the concept of the filed-rate doctrine, which we examined earlier in California Water.
+The doctrine simply means that if a commission has approved a rate, then the utility cannot create another rate by private agreement.
 That is, a utility cannot contract out of regulation.
-In California Water, the Commission stepped aside in favour of the arbitrator because the Commission concluded that the matter before them was a private contract dispute that did not involve an approved tariff.
+In California Water, the SEC stepped aside in favour of the arbitrator, having concluded that the matter before the SEC was a private contract dispute that did not involve an approved tariff.
 But had there been a tariff, the result would have been different.
 The matter would have come within the exclusive jurisdiction of the regulator.

 Every energy regulator in North America has, as a basic statutory mandate, the responsibility to set just and reasonable rates.
 These are government agencies carrying out a legislative mandate.
 Once that is done, private parties in arbitrations cannot set them aside.
 This principle applies even if a regulated public utility is not one of the parties to the arbitration.

 This really is just a reformulation of the US primary jurisdiction or exclusive jurisdiction rule.
 A regulatory statute is different from other statutes because a regulator has been specifically authorised by the legislature to enforce that particular statute.
 That is also the situation in competition law.
 But there is a difference: energy regulators have specific jurisdiction over specific companies.
 In most cases, the regulators license those companies to operate and their continuing operations are subject to the regulators’ oversight.
-In most cases the regulators will also establish by franchise agreement the exclusive territory that the monopoly can operate in.
+In most cases the regulators will also establish, by franchise agreement, the exclusive territory in which the monopoly can operate.
 That is not the situation in competition law.

 What, then, are the areas that fall under the exclusive jurisdiction of an energy regulator?
-The short answer might be that it would be those areas where the regulator has issued a specific order.
+The short answer might be that it would be those areas for which the regulator has issued a specific order.
 That would involve the rates or the prices the utility can charge.

-One area where arbitrators are likely offside concerns disputes with respect to franchise agreements.
+One area in which arbitrators are likely to be offside concerns disputes with respect to franchise agreements.
 These are often awarded by municipalities and approved by the regulator.
-Usually they have a 20-year term, but regulators can and have reduced the term where they felt the utility was not performing in terms of service quality.
-An arbitrator would have no authority to modify a franchise agreement given that it is subject to a specific order of the regulator unless the regulator had authorised arbitration as part of the approved agreement.
+Usually they have a 20-year term, but regulators can and have reduced the term when they felt the utility was not performing in terms of service quality.
+An arbitrator would have no authority to modify a franchise agreement, given that it is subject to a specific order of the regulator unless the regulator had authorised arbitration as part of the approved agreement.

-The second question is: if arbitrators exercise jurisdiction, do they have an obligation to apply the principles of public utility or regulatory law?
-And what happens if they do not apply those principles?
+The second question is whether, if arbitrators exercise jurisdiction, they have an obligation to apply the principles of public utility or regulatory law – and what happens if they do not apply those principles.

-Those standards will impact the manner in which the arbitrator deals with the parties.
+Those standards will affect the manner in which an arbitrator deals with the parties.
 For example, under public utility law, regulated utilities have a duty to serve and an obligation not to discriminate between customers and competitors.
 Public utilities also have special rights.
 In most jurisdictions, regulated public utilities are not subject to the laws of negligence except to the extent of gross negligence.

 The gross negligence provision is particularly interesting.
-While this was initially a common-law rule, today most utilities have it in their governing statute or regulations.
+Although this was initially a common law rule, most utilities now have it in their governing statute or regulations.
 In Kristian v.
-Comcast.
-The US Court of Appeals held that the provisions in an arbitration decision that prevent the exercise of statutory rights under federal or state law are invalid.
+Comcast, the US Court of Appeals held that the provisions in an arbitration decision that prevent the exercise of statutory rights under federal or state law are invalid.

-Earlier in this chapter, we noted that even where courts elect not to review arbitration decisions involving regulated public utilities, the regulators may.
-If a public utility doesn’t like an arbitration award, the first authority they will run to is not the courts but the energy regulator that controls most of their actions.
-This is particularly the case in two circumstances.
-First, if the dispute involves the interpretation of a regulatory statute or regulatory principle.
-And second, if the arbitrators have failed to consider those laws and jurisprudence.
+Earlier in this chapter, we noted that even if courts elect not to review arbitration decisions involving regulated public utilities, the regulators may.
+If a public utility does not like an arbitration award, the first authority they will run to is not a court but the energy regulator that controls most of its actions.
+This is particularly the case in two sets of circumstances.
+First, if the dispute involves the interpretation of a regulatory statute or regulatory principle; and second, if the arbitrators have failed to consider those laws and jurisprudence.

-This is what happened in Central Alberta Rural Electrification.
-There, the arbitration award had been issued.
-One of the parties went to the regulator.
-The regulator decided the issue, stating that the regulator was not bound by res judicata because the arbitrator had not considered the regulatory statute which was the issue before the regulator.
+This is what happened in Central Alberta Rural Electrification, in which the arbitration award had been issued.
+One of the parties went to the regulator, which decided the issue, stating that the regulator was not bound by res judicata because the arbitrator had not considered the regulatory statute, which was the issue before the regulator.

 There is no reason why the arbitrator could not have dealt with the regulatory legislation.
 The arbitrator did not and the regulator moved in.
 The interesting question is whether regulators will insist that they have exclusive jurisdiction.

 It is likely that regulators will defer to arbitrators on public policy grounds.
-It will, however, be a more cautious deference than courts grant, particularly if their home statute is at issue.
-And if it is, and the arbitrators have not considered the legislation or have considered it wrongly, the regulator will likely exercise primary jurisdiction.
+However, it will be a more cautious deference than courts grant, particularly if their home statute is at issue.
+And if it is, and the arbitrators have not considered the legislation or have considered it wrongly, the regulator is likely to exercise primary jurisdiction.

-In the end, this simply means that where arbitrators move into areas of public law, particularly regulatory law, and one of the parties before them is a regulated utility, then they should be aware of the special laws that apply to the industry and publicly regulated utilities in particular.
-It also means that this type of arbitration is more reviewable than most.
-If not by the court then certainly by the regulator.
-And if a court has to pick between an arbitrator and a regulator in these cases, the regulator will likely get the nod.
+In the end, this simply means that where arbitrators move into areas of public law, particularly regulatory law, and one of the parties before them is a regulated utility, then they should be aware of the special laws that apply to the industry and to publicly regulated utilities in particular.
+It also means that this type of arbitration is more reviewable than most – if not by the court, then certainly by the regulator.
+And if a court has to choose between an arbitrator and a regulator in these cases, the regulator will probably get the nod.

-There is no bright line in this world.
-But if the subject is an area in which the regulator has a record of exercising jurisdiction and in particular has issued orders directed at the utility in question, a red light should flash.
+There is no clear distinction, but if the subject is an area in which the regulator has a record of exercising jurisdiction and has issued orders directed at the utility in question, a red light should flash.

 New York & Queens Gas Co. v.
 McCall, 245 U.S. 345, 351 (1917).